datanav/docs/hub/features/compaction-feature.rst

        ..
 WARNING::

           If the value is less than ``2``, :ref:`dependency tracking <dependency_tracking>` is performed on a best-effort basis, and it may not identify all reprocessable entities.
 This is particularly relevant for hops involving the sink dataset.
-As a countermeasure, consider performing full or partial rescans to ensure all necessary entities are captured.
+As a countermeasure, consider performing full or partial rescans to ensure all changed entities are captured.

      - ``2``
      - No